Are you financially ready for retirement? 8 steps to follow

 Also, a SIMPLE IRA (Employee Savings Incentive Matching Plan) differs from a Roth and a traditional IRA in the amount you are able to contribute.
 It is generally suitable for small businesses with fewer employees, according to the IRS, and an employer can equal two or three percent for each employee.

-Making saving a priority can help achieve your financial goals.
+Making saving a priority can help you reach your financial goals.
 To start saving for retirement, you must first focus on your ability to afford a financial emergency.
 Then you can tackle debt while building long-term wealth.

 Making informed investment decisions, seeing a financial advisor, and correcting bad credit are just some of the many ways to prepare for retirement.

 Have a financial question, but don’t know who to ask?
-Email the Credible Money Expert at [email protected] and your question can be answered by Credible in our Money Expert section.
+Email the Credible Money Expert at [email protected] and your question could be answered by Credible in our Money Expert column.